-What if someone said they were deciding to keep shooting heroine instead of making a change in their life because they’d rather stick with the “comfortable” route?
+What if someone told you they decided to keep shooting heroine instead of making a change in their life because they’d rather stay with what’s comfortable?

 It’s easy to see the flaw in that logic, right?

 Yet, when it comes to our relationships or careers, we often pretend we’re choosing between a risky, yet potentially more fulfilling path vs choosing the “comfortable” path.

 While the consequences may not appear as severe, the flaw in the logic is the same: what’s comfortable now may be very uncomfortable in the future.